Third Hour Now up and running on the Rush Limbaugh program.

 Hey, Jason, this is Mark.

-Uh you're doing a great job today.
+You're doing a great job today.

-Listen, I was just thinking, uh we were evacuated, by the way, and a lot of our friends lost their homes.
+Listen, I was just thinking, we were evacuated, by the way, and a lot of our friends lost their homes.

-We're all uh back.
+We're all back.

 They opened up most of the areas.